pchiorean/Indentz/docs/README.md

 If the document name ends with a _separator_ (space/dot/underline/hyphen) followed by a _sequence_ of digits or letters _equal_ to the number of spreads, the letter corresponding to the spread index will be appended to each code/file – e.g., for a document with three spreads named **`Document_ABC.indd`**, the script will generate **`Document_A_QR.pdf`**, **`Document_B_QR.pdf`** and **`Document_C_QR.pdf`**.

-You can insert `|` for manually splitting the label into several lines.
+You can use `|` for manually splitting the label into several lines.

 #### **`QRBatch.jsx`** <small>⇧F9</small>
 Does the same thing as **`QR`** but in a non-interactive way: retrieves a list of codes from a TSV data file named **`qr.tsv`** ([sample](samples/qr.tsv)) and adds them to existing documents or creates separate files (the suffix thing applies here as well):